 What are the different types of custody?

-Courts do not like to order joint custody if parents are unable to make these decisions together.
 Joint custody works best when parents share similar ideas about how to raise their child.
 It takes a lot of co-operation.

-When one parent has sole custody, the other parent usually has "access".
+When one parent has sole custody, the other parent usually has access.